dragos-vacariu/Python-Projects/pyplay mp3 player/readme.txt

-If the script crashes on startup, problem might be cause by the backup files.
+If the script crashes on startup, problem should be cause by the backup files.

 Here is the legend of backup files for you to decide which to remove in these circumstances: